-- What did the child say? (do not ask the child questions)
+- What did the child say?
+Use speech marks.

-- What have you already done to safeguard/protect the child?
+- What have you done to safeguard or protect the child?

-- Who else is aware of your concerns or shares your concerns?
+- Who else is aware of or shares your concern(s)?

 Remaining anonymous means the other information you provide must be accurate as Oranga Tamariki or the Police will have no way of contacting you to clarify things.